 All of these mountain biking backpacks are good – there’s no doubt about it.
 But, what are the best of the best, the ones that are so good that anyone can use them?

 The backpack comes with Osprey’s Hydraulics LT reservoir, which has a capacity of 2.5 liters.
-The entire hydration system of this pack is great – the reservoir is BPA free and leak proof, the hose attaches to your shoulder strap, while magnets keep it in place during rides.
+The entire hydration system of this pack is great – the reservoir is BPA-free and leakproof, the hose attaches to your shoulder strap, while magnets keep it in place during rides.

-CamelBak M.U.L.E. is easily the second best backpack.
-Everything about it is great, from the padded and ventilated backpanel, to the integrated tool roll in the bottom.
+CamelBak M.U.L.E. is easily the second-best backpack.
+Everything about it is great, from the padded and ventilated back panel to the removable tool roll in the bottom.
 And it comes with the Crux hydration bladder, which is one of the best reservoirs money can buy.